poivronjaune/opendata/README.md

 see : "seao-specificationsxml-donneesouvertes-20141201.pdf" for detailed information (in french)

 Solution summary (work in progress)
-- Extract and transform the <XML> data to JSON and split AVIS (RFPs) from FOURNISSEURS (contracters)
+- Extract and transform the <XML> data to JSON
-- Combine data from all other information type in the AVIS data
+-- One table Avis_all contains all published avis from 2009 -- One table Soumisionaires_all contains all companies who responded to the RFP (Avis) TODO -- One table Contrat_all contains all published contracts with fournisseur and amount
-- Export to JSON format for easy loading in a public big data warehouse (Google BigQuery) - AVIS and FOURNISSEURS
+- Export to JSON format for easy loading in a public big data warehouse (Google BigQuery) - AVIS and CONTRAT

-- To be determined
+- TODO:
+- Finish loading the rest of Data : Soumissionnaires, AvisRevision, ContratsRevision, Depenses, DepensesRevision
+- Combine data from all other information files into one main database for numeroseao and all other changes
+- Add Google DATASTUDIO examples to analyse data
+- Develop a user interface to access data with predefined searches and slicers
+- Maybe use an open source data visualisation tool connected directly on BigQuery